-Banks should assess the viability of the business unit, its operational capacity and its ability to increase it's production with the proposed bank loans.
-This is one of the important considerations for a bank in credit assessment (working capital finance and term finance).
-A scrutiny of the financial records of the existing activity helps bank in assessing whether the proposed bank loan will result in a significant increase in operations.
+Banks should assess the viability of the business unit, most its operational capacity and its ability to increase it's production with the proposed bank loans.
+This is one of the important consideration for a bank in credit assessment (working capital finance and term finance).
+A scrutiny of the financial records of the existing activities help bank in assessing whether the proposed bank loan will result in a significant increase in operations.
+The viability covers two aspects and that being technical feasibility and economic viability of the projects.